neatui/docs/public/docs/en-US/docs/Introduction.md

 ## Features

-- Supports customizable multi-theming, automatically generating dynamically calculated colors compliant with design principles and color recognition standards
+- • Automatically generate multi-theme color palettes that comply with design principles
-- Supports global multi-font size switching
+- • Support for global multi-level font size management
-- More precise responsive control system
+- • More precise responsive control system
-- Finer layout fine-tuning system
+- • Very fine-tuned typography adjustment system
+- • Less than 10% of styles are handwritten based on atomic style library

 ## Example